ciscoheat/superforms-web/src/routes/concepts/spa/+page.md

 };
 ```

+> If no data should be loaded from `+page.ts`, or you simply don't want to use it, you can import `superValidateSync` directly in `+page.svelte` instead.

+## Displaying the form

-Displaying the form is just like with server-side validation, but with the `SPA` option added:
+We display the form in `+page.svelte` like before, but with the `SPA` option added, and the `onUpdate` event is used to validate the form data, instead of on the server:

 **src/routes/user/[id]/+page.svelte**